pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-function-checks.md

 ---
 def clean_title(title):
     """
-    Attempts to return the first character of the title.
+    This function attempts to return the first character of the title.
     Raises the same error with a friendly, custom error message if the input is invalid.
     """
     try: